rubensilvab/3D-CT-Automatic-Pericardial-Segmentation/predict/README.md

 Otherwise, this script will create a header for the NRRD with the metadata retrieved directly from the Dicom files.

-You need just to choose the input folder:
+You have to choose and load the model like the other method.
+Instead of using a CSV, now you just need to choose the input folder:

 ```python
 """Choose input folder"""
 img_dir='data/DCM'